omarkhaled646/Cairo-Address-Verification/README.md

 - The Dataset is collected from the combination Cairo.txt that contains districts that are in Cairo and data from <a href="https://eg.dowwr.com/regions/">dowwer.com </a> using web scraping.
 - You can find both the Cairo.txt file and the generated dataset in the datasets directory
 - It consists of two columns the district name and the label (1 if in Cairo else 0) and contains 413 districts from all Egypt governorates
-- You can open it with proper format in Excel by the following steps:
+- You can open it in proper format in Excel by the following steps:

    1- Open Excel and from the top bar navigate to data